evanwill/web-crash-course/content/2-html.md

 ## Write HTML

 To create a web page we will use GitHub Pages free hosting service.
-Any GitHub repository can create a static website and once activated automatically appear in the github.io domain following the pattern:
+Any GitHub repository can create a static website and once activated will automatically appear in the github.io domain following the pattern:

 `https://username.github.io/repositoryname/`

 So let's get started!
-All the GitHub steps are below for reference, with the HTML file next.
+All the GitHub steps are below for reference, with the HTML examples following.

 #### 1. Create a new repository on GitHub